Jericho (rapper): Black Vulcanite

-J-Black released a diss track which he claimed was aimed at rappers who haven't made a million dollars but claim to have made it in life.
-Jericho angrily confronted the rapper at a recording studio about the diss track.
-They sorted it out and squashed the beef.
+J-Black released a diss track.

 Araffath

-According to an article, after the ground breaking success of Street Fame, Jericho's third studio album, Araffath and Jericho had beef.
-The award-winning producer accused Jericho of failing to settle his studio fees but apparently they had a barter agreement.
-It continues to say that the agreement was for Jericho to make a good album while Araffath gets the exposure he direly needed.
-Jericho raps about Araffath and other critics in the 2014 hit song Let Me Be Me.
+Producer Araffath accused Jericho of failing to settle his studio fees, but apparently, they had a barter agreement.
+The agreement was for Jericho to make an album while Araffath got the exposure he direly needed.
+Jericho raps about Araffath and other critics in the 2014 song Let Me Be Me.

 Gazza

-Jericho engaged in another public beef with Gazza and Gazza Music Productions (GMP) artists.
-A deadly incident occurred which led to Jericho being hospitalised after getting into a violent fight with popular journalist and GMP employee, Chris-Paul “Krespo” Haingura.
+Jericho engaged in another public dispute with Gazza and Gazza Music Productions (GMP) artists.
+An incident occurred that led to Jericho being hospitalized after getting into a violent fight with journalist and GMP employee, Chris-Paul “Krespo” Haingura.

-According to an article, during a GMP event where Jericho was booked to perform, he was being mistreated and when he complained about it to the organisers Krespo got into a deadly fight with Jericho and stabbed him with a broken bottle in the face and right hand.
+According to an article, during a GMP event where Jericho was booked to perform, he was being mistreated and when he complained about it to the organisers Krespo got into a fight with Jericho and stabbed him with a broken bottle in the face and right hand.
 Jericho opened a case of attempted murder at NamPol against Krespo.
 Krespo however claimed that he too laid assault charges against Jericho and said that he stabbed Jericho in self-defence because Jericho hit him first.

-Jericho was quoted saying that he was hit by a car and then got beaten up by GMP artists known as Streetkidz as he lay on the street.
-According to the article, the incident happened at an event where took place in September 2010.
-Gazza said that GMP cannot be held responsible for running Jericho over nor for the violence against him by his employees in their individual capacity and wished Jericho a speedy recovery.

 Controversies

 Legal issues

-Jericho has allegations against him that he assaulted his then girlfriend, his former business partner popularly known as “Webster”, Krespo and robbing a Namibian Defence Force soldier.
-According to an article, Jericho is busy clearing his name of all allegations against him.
+Jericho has allegations against him that he assaulted his then-girlfriend, his former business partner popularly known as “Webster”, Krespo, and robbed a Namibian Defence Force soldier.

 Christianity

-In 2018 Jericho decided to do away with his old life, repented and gave his life to God becoming born again.
-In an interview on The Tribe he stated that he moved out of Windhoek City to the town of Karibib.
+In 2018 Jericho decided to do away with his old life, repented, and gave his life to God becoming born again.
+In an interview on The Tribe, he stated that he moved out of Windhoek City to the town of Karibib.